SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 -----------------------------------------------

 # As JSON can not handle non-numerical quantities like 'Inf' or 'NaN',
-  either an apropriate error message should be generated, or the closest representable numerical value (+/- double_max?) should be used.
+  either an appropriate error message should be generated, or the closest representable numerical value (+/- double_max?) should be used.

-# all values transferred between ecs and sec-node should be validated on both sides.
+# all values transferred between ECS and sec-node should be validated on both sides.
   This may be relaxed in future specifications.
   Errors, which arise from the validation of SEC-node values on the ECS-side should not crash the ECS and should inform the user about this violation of specification along with the data, the validator and why validation failed.